 1. The Department places a high priority on its responsiveness to inquiries, requests, and complaints from citizens, members, credit unions, public officials, and other state and federal governmental entities.
 Pursuant to statute, the Department accepts complaints against credit unions and reviews them for potential violations of applicable laws or rules.
 When the Department receives complaints, credit unions are contacted and given an opportunity to respond to a member's concern or inquiry.
 Member complaints have increased over the last five years and the Department expects this trend to continue.
-In fiscal year 2015, the Department resolved 253 complaints, rising to 265 in 2016, 280 in 2017, 338 in 2018, 376 in 2019, and declining to 344 in 2020 and 323 in 2021.
+In fiscal year 2017, the Department resolved 280 complaints, rising to 338 in 2018, 376 in 2019, declining to 344 in 2020 and 323 in 2021, and then rising again to 344 in 2022 and 400 in 2023.
 Through its response to these complaints and inquiries, the Department attempts to help members better understand their rights and responsibilities under applicable laws and regulations.
 The Department monitors the level of satisfaction with its responses to member complaints and inquiries.